okube-ai/laktory/README.md

 data pipeline defining the tables transformation layers.

 ### Generate data events
-A data event class defines specifications of an event and provides the methods for writing that event to a databricks mount or a cloud storage.
+A data event class defines specifications of an event and provides methods for writing that event directly to a cloud storage or through a databricks volume or mount.

 ```py
 from laktory import models